-The 1968 Ford Mustang offered incredible engine options and safety features that made it a stand out car from the rest of the crowd in the 1960s.
+The 1968 Ford Mustang offered incredible engine options and safety features that made it a stand-out Pony car from the rest of the crowd in the 1960s.

-Half a century ago, the first generation Mustang was a real magnet for customers in the American car market.
-The Mustang brought a much-needed freshness to the American car markets and it was also accessible to a wider crowd of people due to a more favorable economic condition at the time of production.
+Half a century ago, the first generation vehicles were a real magnet for customers in the American car market.
+The Mustang brought a much-needed freshness to the American car markets.
+It was also accessible to a wider crowd of people due to a more favorable economic condition at the time of production.
 Although it has the reputation of being a typical American muscle car, the range of versions was diverse enough for the different tastes, needs, and wallet thicknesses.

 The 1968 Mustangs’ Charm

-Regardless of the model year, the base and purpose of the Mustang remained the same throughout time.
+Regardless of the model year, the base and purpose of the vehicle remained the same throughout time.
 Like the first, the 1968 Mustang mastered the demanding play between sportiness and usability.

 The 1968 Ford Mustang GT was notoriously known as a fast car.
-Faster than its predecessors and despite its power, it remains surprisingly well manageable.
-This is mostly thanks to the improved suspension which came with every GT model Mustang.
-Putting the foot to the floor, and what usually follows is a predictable slip of the front wheels, and if the driver wishes, the Mustang will slip at the back too.
+Faster than its predecessors, and despite its power, it remains surprisingly well manageable.
+This is mostly thanks to the improved suspension, which came with every GT model car.
+Putting the foot to the floor, and what usually follows is a predictable slip of the front wheels, and if the driver wishes, the Mustang will slip at the back.

 Driving a powerful 1968 Mustang with zero electronic stability systems as we are used to today is not an easy task and requires an experienced driver.
-That right there is the charm of the Mustang- it is wild, it is unpredictable, but most of all it will raise your heartbeat and remind you why you love cars so much.
+That right there is the charm of the vehicle- it is wild, it is unpredictable, but most of all, it will raise your heartbeat and remind you why you love cars so much.

 1968 Ford Mustang – New Development and Changes

-Another point of difference was that the 1968 Mustang also featured a newly designed two-spoke energy-absorbing steering wheel.
+Another point of difference was that the 1968 vehicle also featured a newly designed two-spoke energy-absorbing steering wheel.

 There were also several other modifications with the 1968 model year.
-The 1968 Mustang was the first Mustang with no ‘FORD’ lettering on the hood of the car.
-In addition, the side scoops were switched out in 1968 and replaced with one-piece chrome details (they were also pointed out by the new C-stripe graphics).
+The 1968 Mustang was the first car with no ‘FORD’ lettering on the vehicle’s hood.
+Also, the side scoops were switched out in 1968 and replaced with one-piece chrome details (they were also pointed out by the new C-stripe graphics).

 The other major design change was the grille.
 Gone were the two horizontal lines surrounding the steed emblem.
 They added a single band around the emblem and a horizontal line connecting the band to the sides of the grille.

-Another small but significant change was the application of the rearview mirror to the windshield and not the frame of the car.
+Another small but significant change was applying the rearview mirror to the windshield and not the frame of the vehicle.

-Taking a look at the 1968 Ford Mustang brochure, you can see several new features that at first were not picked up by journalists.
-There was an update to the odometer which let you reset it with a single push of a button to accurately measure the distance of your trip.
-This was only available with V8 powered Mustangs.
+Taking a look at the 1968 Ford Mustang brochure, you can see several new features that journalists initially had not picked up.
+There was an update to the odometer, which let you reset it with a single push of a button to measure your trip’s distance accurately.
+This was only available with V8-powered cars.

-The 1968 Mustangs also featured a rear window defogger, an important new feature that improved visibility through the back window.
-A high-speed fan directed flow of air to the rear window which kept it fog-free.
+The 1968 vehicle also featured a rear window defogger, an important new feature that improved visibility through the back window.
+A high-speed fan directed the flow of air to the rear window, which kept it fog-free.

 Performance and Engine Selection

-In 1968, Ford offered the Mustang with a choice of seven engines, one 6-cylinder engine and six V8 engines.
+In 1968, Ford offered the vehicle with a choice of seven engines, one 6-cylinder engine, and six V8 engines.
 Horsepower ranged from 120 in the 6-cylinder engine and all the way up to 335 horsepower and more in the 428 cubic-inch V8 engine.

 A newcomer in the engine lineup was the 302 engine which served as a replacement for the old 289 engines.
 The 302 offered 30 more horsepower than the 289 engine, 230 hp in total.

 The multiple engine options made the Mustang more accessible to a larger customer base.
-Not only in terms of financial commitments, but also based on power needs.
-Those in the need for a more sporty car could opt-in for one of the stronger V8s.
-Alternatively If all you only needed was a relaxed coupe, convertible, or a fastback, the 120 horsepower 6-cylinder engine would still provide an enjoyable ride for a smaller purchase.
+Not only in terms of financial commitments but also based on power needs.
+Those in need of a more sporty car could opt-in for one of the stronger V8s.
+Alternatively, if all you only needed were a relaxed coupe, convertible, or a fastback, the 120 horsepower 6-cylinder engine would still provide an enjoyable ride for a smaller purchase.

-1968 was an interesting year for the Mustang.
-The majority of Mustang enthusiasts remember the infamous 1968 Ford Mustang GT 390 Fastback which was made popular by the movie Bullit, featuring Steve McQueen.
-McQueen drove the 1968 Mustang GT 2+2 Fastback and chased a Dodge Charger down the streets of San Francisco.
-The movie showcased the capabilities of the Mustang and helped develop the iconic status of the Mustang.
-Recently the GT Mustang from the movie sold for $3.7 million at the beginning of 2020 with Mecum Auctions in Kissimmee, Florida.
+1968 was an interesting year for the vehicle.
+Most Mustang enthusiasts remember the infamous GT 390 Fastback, which was made popular by the movie Bullit, featuring Steve McQueen.
+McQueen drove the 1968 Ford Mustang Fastback and chased a Dodge Charger down the streets of San Francisco.
+The movie showcased the capabilities of the car and helped develop the iconic status of the Mustang.

 Ford dealers around the Denver area also offered their own special edition 1968 Mustang named the “High Country Special”.